Obligations are in effect·Enrolment deadline: 29 July 2026—21 days remaining

 What are the penalties for jewellers who don’t comply with AUSTRAC?

-Under Part 15 of the AML/CTF Act 2006 (Cth), civil penalties for body corporates can reach $33,000,000 per contravention.
+Under the AML/CTF Act 2006 (Cth), civil penalties for body corporates can reach up to $33,000,000 per contravention (based on current penalty unit rate of $330; re-indexes 1 July 2026).
 Criminal penalties apply for operating without enrolment and for serious or wilful non-compliance.
 AUSTRAC publishes enforcement actions publicly — meaning a penalty carries reputational consequences beyond the financial impact.
 Professional licences and industry association memberships, including with the Jewellers Association of Australia, may also be affected.

 Pricing